 - General Motors: – Once registered, you can get access to various information including maintenance tips, warranty information and an owner’s manual for your GM vehicle, including Chevrolet, Buick, Cadillac, GMC, Hummer, Pontiac, Saturn and Saab.

-- Honda: Honda / Acura maintenance tips, recalls, maintenance schedule, access to electronic owner manuals (follow ‘Vehicle Information’).
+- Honda: Honda / Acura maintenance tips, recall information, maintenance schedule, access to electronic owner manuals (follow ‘Vehicle Information’).
 As we checked, some links in owner manuals don’t work in some browsers, like Firefox or Chrome, but work in Internet Explorer.

 - Hyundai: Register for digital owner’s manual, warranty & more.